Mochirii/tweeter/README.md

  5. Character Counter in the lower right corner indicates how many characters a user has remaining.
 Once the characted limit has been reached, the counter colour will change from black to red.
  6. Error message alerts indicate if you have tried to post an empty tweet or are trying to post a tweet longer than 140 characters long, and will not allow the tweet to be posted.

+## Future Changes

+1. Login/Registration feature.
+2. Full functionality when it comes to the "Like" button.
+3. Implementation of SASS